carmensalas14/democracy-works-excersise/README.md

 - Running

-  - To run `npm install` and `npm app`
+  - To run `npm install` and `nodemon app`

+- models

+  - Created a models folder for functions to fetch elections data from TurboVote.
+Functions used in routes folder.

+- public

+  - Created a javascript folder inside of Public to make requests.

-- Models Folder
+- views

-  - I created a file that would functions to make requests to the turbo vote API.
+  - Homepage with form